Virginia's Community Colleges Governance

 VCCS State Board Meeting Schedule:

-Committees of the State Board will meet on the afternoon of July 19 in preparation for the full board meeting the following day.
+Board committees meet 3/20 1:30pm-5:00pm in preparation for full board the next day.

 Unless otherwise noted, State Board meetings will be held in person at the VCCS System Office, at: 300 Arboretum Place, Richmond, VA 23236